Skip to main content

 note

-To find the exact ID or name, use docker ps to list all running containers or docker ps -a if the agent is not currently running.
+To find the exact ID or name, use docker ps to list all running containers or docker ps -a if the agent isn't currently running.

 Need help?